quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 QUIC connection handshake.
 Another might simply hash the address/port 4-tuple.
 See also {{version-invariance}}.

-Note that any information used by the Fallback Algorithm ight not be repeated from one QUIC packet to another.
+Note that any information used by the Fallback Algorithm might not be repeated from one QUIC packet to another.
 The 4-tuple is assumed to remain stable during the handshake, but the server can change the destination connection ID after the client's first flight.